6 Father’s Day Cakes That'll Make His Sunday the Sweetest Yet

 Get the recipe: Chocolate Chips Ahoy Dinosaur Cake

 Give a nod to dad’s love of the grill with these hamburger lookalike cupcakes.
-Though they look mighty impressive, the process is simple: you’ll bake both cupcakes and brownies in a cupcake pan, and then make yellow and red icing to act as mustard and ketchup.
+Though they look elaborate and impressive, the process is simple: you’ll bake both cupcakes and brownies in a cupcake pan, and then make yellow and red icing to act as mustard and ketchup.
 The lettuce is simply dyed shredded coconut, which you can make by shaking food dye and coconut in a resealable plastic bag.
 To assemble, cut the vanilla cupcakes in half, spread yellow icing on, place the brownie on top, spread red icing on top of that, sprinkle on the tinted coconut, and finish with the top half of the cupcake.
 Genius!

 Get the recipe: Hamburger Cake